Wood Frog

 This species helps to check the huge growth potential of various insect populations, while also serving as food for snakes, raccoons, mink, and skunks.
 The eggs and tadpoles are food for various aquatic predators.

 As wood frog egg masses age, they become greenish due to infiltration by symbiotic green algae (Oophilia amblystomatis).
 These algae can take up carbon dioxide and wastes produced by the developing embryo and provide the embryo with oxygen and sugar.
-It may also help camouflage the eggs.
+The algae may also help camouflage the eggs.
 This is the same alga that is associated with the eggs of spotted salamanders and some other amphibian species in North America.